 f.
 The Congregation Council shall be responsible for this congregation’s investments and its total insurance program.

 C12.06.
-The Congregation Council shall see that the provisions of this constitution[,] [and] its bylaws[,][and the continuing resolutions] are carried out.
+The Congregation Council shall see that the provisions of this constitution, its bylaws,]and the continuing resolutions are carried out.

 C12.07.
 The Congregation Council shall provide for an annual review of the membership roster.